sdavis525/Keep-Me-On-Track/README.md

 # Keep-Me-On-Track

+USER STORY

+AS AN employee with a busy schedule
+I WANT to add important events to a daily planner
+SO THAT I can manage my time effectively

+ACCEPTANCE CRITERIA

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar